-The classroom (including laboratories, field trips, independent study, etc.) is the essential part of any college where freedom to learn should flourish.
+The classroom (including laboratories, field trips, independent study, and so on) is the essential part of any college where freedom to learn should flourish.
 The instructor has the responsibility for the manner of instruction and the conduct of the classroom.
-The instructor should not act in any way that denies the rights of students as set forth below (Los Rios Regulation R-2411).
+The instructor should not act in any way that denies the rights of students as set forth below (Administration Regulation R-2411: Student Rights and Responsibilities).

 In preparing student publications, the editorial staff and faculty advisors shall be free from censorship and advance copy approval except as provided by published district policy, statutes, or college regulation.
 These publications should do the following:

 - Adhere to canons of responsible journalism, such as avoidance of libel, indecency, undocumented allegations, attacks on personal integrity, and the techniques of harassment and innuendo.